dfalster/CaseForOpenTraitData/README.md

 Much of the scientific community is embracing this vision, with an avalanche of extraordinary resources now available under open data access models.
 Examples include genetic sequence data, climate data, soils data, species distribution data,  phylogenetic trees, forest inventory data, taxonomic information and remote sensing information.
 In addition, ecologists benefit from a wide range of open tools such as statistical packages, especially via the statistical package R. All of these resources are provided for free, with the only request being citation in publications.
 These resources allow trait ecologists to achieve far more than might otherwise be possible in their research.
 Further opening trait databases would have the same effect.

 Funding agencies such as NERC, the ARC, and NSF, have also recognised the value of making data open, so increasingly they are requiring data collected with public money to be made publicly available.
+Specific organisations such as TERN and the Data Observation Network for Earth ([DataONE](http://www.dataone.org/)) have been specifically created to help provide access to open data.
+For example, the mission of DataOne is to
+	"Enable new science and knowledge creation through universal access to data about life on earth and the environment that sustains it."

 By making trait data free to download directly, TRY could greatly increase usage of its data and thus help accelerate scientific discovery.

-For more info see: [Piwowar et al 2011][Piwowar et al 2011], [Poisot et al 2013][Poisot et al 2013].
+For more info see: [Piwowar et al 2011][Piwowar et al 2011], [Poisot et al 2013][Poisot et al 2013], [The Open Data Handbook][Open Knowledge Foundation 2012].

 ## Transparency and reproducibility